hackclub/newsletter/2022-09-september/README.md

 - [Lion City Hacks](https://lioncityhacks.com/) ~ December 3 in Singapore
 - [HackOC](https://hackoc.org/) ~ Date TBC in Orange County, CA

-We keep an directory of upcoming high school hackathons at [hackathons.hackclub.com](https://hackathons.hackclub.com), strongly recommend it!
+We keep a directory of upcoming high school hackathons at [hackathons.hackclub.com](https://hackathons.hackclub.com); strongly recommend it!

 It's been amazing seeing Hack Clubbers are working together in [#hackathon-organizers](https://hackclub.slack.com/archives/C03QSGGCJN7) to create all these magical hackathons.
 In that Slack channel we talk about raising money, prizes, food, swag & more!
 As someone organising my own hackathon, it's means a lot to have a group of friends there to help me along the way.